emerencia/advent-of-code/2023/README.md

 - 10: pipe maze: scanline with some extra difficulties. hard if you don't know scanline.
 - 08: haunted wasteland: lcm, chinese remainder theorem. impossible if you don't know it, easy if you do.
 - 17: clumsy crucible: bfs with a queue and restricted state + restricted paths and optimization. part b was 2 minutes of work.
+- 18: lavaduct lagoon: scanline with segments instead of cells.